Here is some background information about stem cells.

-Embryonic stem cells are harvested from 4 to 6 day-old embryos.
+Embryonic stem cells are harvested from four to six-day-old embryos.
 These embryos are either leftover embryos in fertility clinics or embryos created specifically for harvesting stem cells by therapeutic cloning.
 Only South Korean scientists claim to have successfully created human embryos via therapeutic cloning and have harvested stem cells from them.

 Adult stem cells are already designated for a certain organ or tissue.
 Some adult stem cells can be coaxed into or be reprogrammed into turning into a different type of specialized cell within the tissue type - for example, a heart stem cell can give rise to a functional heart muscle cell, but it is still unclear whether they can give rise to all different cell types of the body.

 The primary role of adult stem cells is to maintain and repair the tissue in which they are found.

 Regenerative (reparative) medicine uses cell-based therapies to treat disease.

 Scientists who research stem cells are trying to identify how undifferentiated stem cells become differentiated as serious medical conditions, such as cancer and birth defects, are due to abnormal cell division and differentiation.

 Scientists believe stem cells can be used to generate cells and tissues that could be used for cell-based therapies as the need for donated organs and tissues outweighs the supply.

 Stem cells, directed to differentiate into specific cell types, offer the possibility of a renewable source of replacement cells and tissues to treat diseases, including Parkinson's and Alzheimer's diseases

 Cloning human embryos for stem cells is very controversial.